Edited by: Keri Stooksbury

 A successful award search on ANA will clearly show Turkish Airlines as the operating airline, as well as the correct mileage amount and total taxes/fees:

-ANA Mileage Club has transfer partnerships with Amex Membership Rewards and Marriott Bonvoy.
+ANA Mileage Club is an Amex transfer partner and Marriott Bonvoy transfer partner.
 The best way to earn ANA miles is to transfer Amex Membership Rewards points at a 1:1 ratio (it takes around 3 business days to process).

 Marriott Bonvoy transfers at a 3:1 ratio with a 5,000-mile bonus when you transfer 60,000 Marriott Bonvoy points.
 That means if you transfer 60,000 Marriott Bonvoy points, you will end up with 25,000 ANA miles.
 Marriott Bonvoy transfers to ANA take around 4 business days to complete.